MailTape/MailTape/src/content/episodes/2025-01-18-william_ryan_fritch.md

 ## LEYA - Corners

 ImaCrea: **"** Been a while I didn't listen to LEYA.
 I remember I discovered them thanks to Sarah who made an episode with them.
 What a beauty, go listen to it after(!).
 Somehow, listening to William's music reminded me of them and what a great surprise to see they released recently a new album, *[I Forget Everything](https://leya.bandcamp.com/album/i-forget-everything)*.
-I'm just discovering it so it will take a few listening session to fully embrace it, but Corners has already hit me deep.
+I'm just discovering it so it will take a few listening sessions to fully embrace it, but Corners has already hit me deep.
 There's hope. **"**

 ## Marina Herlop - Babel